atreyi-biswas/ui-ux-projects/30-day figma poster challenge/09_Product_Lanch_Poster/README.md

 The poster conveys the **“Futuristic & Adaptive”** theme through:

-* Using **neon gradients** and subtle glow effects to signal modernity and energy.
-* Creating depth with **layered shapes and shadows** to represent connectivity and immersion.
+* Creating depth with **layered shapes and gradients** to represent connectivity and immersion.
-* Selecting **sleek, modern sans-serif fonts** paired with futuristic accents for tech appeal.
+* Selecting **sleek, modern Montserrat fonts** paired with futuristic accents for tech appeal.
 * Designing a balanced composition with **floating elements** to mimic the feel of sound waves.
 * Incorporating **product renders** with dynamic lighting to make them appear alive and adaptive.